 - The "Buddy" System

 Our team at Springly has a great onboarding process for each new team member.
-When I joined, I felt immediately a part of the team.
+When I joined, I felt immediately part of the team.
 You can create this friendly environment for your new volunteers too!

 Why is Welcoming New Volunteers Important?

 Volunteer recruitment takes a lot of time and resources, so it’s great when you do find new volunteers.
 After all, volunteers contribute to nonprofit organizations with their time and expertise, which help lower staffing and budget demands.
-This is a huge contribution to nonprofits!
+This alone is a huge contribution to nonprofits!